-As a contractor for a major agency in San Francisco, I was tasked with running a content audit of a consumer-facing site of a health-conscious cosmetics company, and presenting a sensible reorganization of the site's content, with a roadmap that would allow future product introduction and integration.
+As a contractor for Fluid in San Francisco, I was tasked with running a content audit of a consumer-facing site of a health-conscious cosmetics company, and presenting a sensible reorganization of the site's content, with a roadmap that would allow future product introduction and integration.
 We reduced dead ends and redundant links by over 20%.

 In addition to mentoring at bike races and Code for America, and volunteering with Open Oakland, I've led award-winning hackahon teams in conceiving, designing, building, and testing lightweight mobile apps that solve pressing issues for underserved populations.

 SNAPMapper arose from learning about food desert issues in urban areas – access to fresh, healthy food for those on government food benefits was problematic, and there was no way for those who had done the time-consuming legwork to share their knowledge with others.
 Until our mobile web app (accessible to anyone with a web-enabled phone, which research showed was the majority of our expected users).

 Mentor for Code for America, volunteer at Open Oakland, moderator of the Ethics channel on the User Experience Design Slack channel, which hosts conversation and community for engaged designers and thinkers around the world.

 Recently I co-founded and host the San Francisco Designer Hangout meetup, creating a "no deck, no tech, no demo, no promo" speaking series.
 Each month we tell personal stories based on a theme and grow stronger community connections.

 An heuristic evaluation, as originally outlined by Jakob Nielsen (in collaboration with Rolf Molich), is a rapid, lightweight, and inexpensive process for ferreting out and prioritizing usability issues in an application, web site, or any other virtual or physical interactive medium.